Thinking Oriental Studies through Qur’anic Translations

 Thus many years passed, until in 1922 a missionary, Mr. E. M. Hoppe, came to Bulgaria and did everything possible to again take up the neglected work of God amongst the Mohammedans in Bulgaria and continue it.
 He was afraid of neither labor nor trouble and worked in every way to lead the Mohammedans to the feet of Jesus Christ.
 He also began to create for them a national Christian literature.
 A fundamental book in the Bulgarian language for the use of the Mohammedans as study and to settle differences between Christianity and Islam, between Bible and Koran, was still wanted.
 Its possession was a logical supposition […] 2.

-Turns out that Ernst Max Hoppe, that German missionary in Bulgaria form the 1920s, has been the initiator of a translation of the Qur’an to service Bulgarian Muslims.
-We find the same Max Hoppe again, mentioned in the „Notes of the Quarter“ within the Muslim Worlds Journal again in 1955:
+Turns out that Ernst Max Hoppe, that German missionary in Bulgaria from the 1920s, has been the initiator of a translation of the Qur’an to service Bulgarian Muslims.
+We find the same Max Hoppe again, mentioned in the „Notes of the Quarter“ within the Muslim Worlds Journal in 1955:

 Behind the Balkan Curtain, Mr. Ernst Max Hoppe of Heidenau bei Dresden, sends us the following account of Bible colportage work among the Muslims of the Balkan countries.